refactor-ring/monero-site/resources/developer-guides/daemon-rpc.md

   * *start_block_height* - unsigned int; block height of the first block in that span
 * *status* - string; General RPC error code.
 "OK" means everything looks good.
 * *target_height* - unsigned int; target height the node is syncing from (will be 0 if node is fully synced)
+* *top_hash* - string; If payment for RPC is enabled, the hash of the highest block in the chain.
+Otherwise, empty.
+* *untrusted* - boolean; States if the result is obtained using the bootstrap mode, and is therefore not trusted (`true`), or when the daemon is fully synced and thus handles the RPC locally (`false`)

 Example: